latentminds/LatentWebsite/readme.md

-# rubengres.github.io
+# koll.ai

-This my personal website where you can find my resume and some of my projects.
+The landing page and blog for https://koll.ai